glennhenry/cs-notes/docs/internet-and-web/03-javascript/javascript.md

 Node.js also provides a collection of modules related to server such as file system I/O, networking (DNS, HTTP, TCP, TLS/SSL, or UDP), binary data (buffers), cryptography functions, data streams, and other core functions.

 Node.js uses an event-driven, non-blocking I/O model, single event loop to handle incoming requests.
-This means that instead of waiting for a request to complete before moving on to the next one, Node.js processes incoming requests in an asynchronous manner.
+This means that instead of waiting for a request to complete before moving on to the next one, Node.js processes incoming requests asynchronously.
 Node.js registers a callback function, meaning another task will be executed once the currently executing task is completed.

 ![Shows how Node JS provide space from JS file to be executed with the helps of event loop and callback queue](./node-js.png)
 Source : https://www.freecodecamp.org/news/what-exactly-is-node-guide-for-beginners/